A simple unified explanation of several genetic issues on today's human population and on archaic humans: Model of genetic flow from a small, reproductively advantageous region, into a much larger region. Applications to issues on bottlenecks in human populations and to issues on Neandertals

-In Table 3 below we have $n=100$ and $r=0.1$.
-Also, $g$ is the number of generations it takes to have $0.01 K$ of the genetic material in $R(m)$ coming from $R(1)$ and $h$ is the number of generations it takes to have $0.99 K$ of the genetic material in $R(m)$ coming from $R(1)$.
-The lentgh of the transition period is $(h - g)$ generations.
-This is multiplied by $23$ and rounded off to the nearest $100$ to get the transition period in years.
+We will now make a numerical study of a type of Scenario 2, to estimate how much time it takes for genes originating in $R(1)$ to dominate a region, once they have started to enter a region.
+So, we assume $p(1)=p(2)= \ldots =p(n)$.
+We define the transition period of $R(m)$ to be the time period, when at least $0.01 p(1)$ but not more than $0.99 p(1)$ of the genes in $R(m)$ originate in $R(1)$.
+In Table 3, $g$ is the number of generations it takes for genes originating in $R(1)$ to make up $0.01 p(1)$ of the genes in $R(m)$ and $h$ is the number of generations it takes to make up $0.99 p(1)$ of the genes in $R(m)$. $h - g$ is the length of the transition period in generations.
+In Table 3 we have multiplied by 23 and rounded off to give the length of the transition period in years.
+Also we put the reproductive surplus $r$ to be $0.1$ and the number of regions $n$ to be $100$.

-\paragraph{\textbf{Comments on Table 3.}} We see that both $g$ and $h-g$ increase with the number of the region.
-The increase in $g$ shows a very slight convexity whereas the increase in $h-g$ shows some concavity.

-Let us for a moment think of Table 3 as mimicking a situation where initially $R(1)$ is populated by early moderns and $R(2), R(3), \ldots, R(100)$ originally populated by Neandertals and that migration goes in Europe from east to west.
-Let us also assume that possible lower fertility between admixtures between Neandertals an early moderns does not change the essential feature that transition time increases with the number of the region.
-Then Table 3 suggests that the length of the time period of coexistence between Neandertals and early moderns in Europe increases as we move further to the west in Europe.
+We can think of Table 3 as mimicking a situation where R(1) is populated by early moderns and $R(2)$, $R(3)$, $\ldots, R(100)$ are originally populated by European Neandertals.
+Migration in Europe goes from east to west.
+Then we can think of the transition period as the period of coexistence between moderns and Neandertals.
+Table 3 suggests that the length of this period increases as we move further to the west in Europe.
 This is consistent with the results in \cite{Trinkausetal} and \cite{Trinkaus}.

-\begin{remark} If we change the transition matrix $M(r)$ to the matrix $(1+\delta) M(r)$, where $\delta$ is some small positive number, we get a population increase by the factor $(1+\delta)$ in each generation.
-This is uniform over all the regions.
-And it does not affect Tables 1, 2 and 3. \end{remark}